TritonDataCenter/dragnet/README.md

 Notice there are many index files: one for each hour of data from the original data set.
 The number of indexes doesn't depend on the size or number of input files.
-You never need to worry about the number of index files, though.  "dn" takes care of searching whichever set of them need to be searched.
+You never need to worry about the number of index files, though.  "dnl" takes care of searching whichever set of them need to be searched.

 You can query these indexes using "query-tree" and specifying the index
 directory:

-    $ dn query-tree -b req.method data_index
+    $ dnl query-tree -b req.method data_index
     REQ.METHOD VALUE
     DELETE       580
     GET          556